Eugenia Vargas: Las Chicas Buenas No Disparan, 2006

 This artwork is a series of photographs containing a woman in red with a gun.
 Being one of her most recent works her goal was to play with the way that women were depicted by creating new stereotypes of them.
 This work of art comes after a previous series she had created which also had a woman in red.
 As well as bringing light the play of stereotypes she also used weapons to evoke the conversation of the challenges and issues that guns have evoked.
 By combining both weapons and women she is able to create the discussion of the threat that women continuously deal with when it comes to violence.
 By placing the women in red articulates this sense of empowerment with the gun adding to it.

 Untitled, Digital C-Print

 This series is inspired from the story "Little Red Riding Hood" and other essays written by Tracy Williams.
 The essays spoke about the importance of fairytales and how they caution people through these made-up stories, about bigger issues.
 By placing her female subject in red to reference back to the Little Red Riding hood.
 Vargas's goal here is to bring light to the issues of cannibalism, abjection, and sexuality.
 Those same issues that she is displaying throughout the series were issues seen in the fairytale of the Little Red Riding Hood.

 Collections

-Vargas' work has been held at the Hammer at UCLA (2017).
-Other collections that have held her work are: